Voyage Through Coastal History

 The fantastic Hurtigrutemuseet in Stokmarknes at night.
 Photo: Havila Kystruten/Tonje Ytrebø

-We begin the excursion at the quay in Sortland, where our guide warmly welcomes us.
-Then we board the bus and set out on a scenic journey through the beautiful coastal landscape of Vesterålen.
-Along the way, we learn why Sortland is called “the Blue City,” hear fascinating stories about the region’s development, and discover how, during the period 1850–1960, Richard With, through Vesterålen’s Steamship Company, laid the foundation for today’s coastal route.
+We begin the excursion at the quay in Sortland, where the guide welcomes us.
+We then board the bus and travel through the coastal landscape of Vesterålen.
+Along the way, we learn why Sortland is called “The Blue Town” and gain insight into the region’s development.
+Between 1850 and 1960, Richard With, through the Vesteraalens Dampskibsselskab, laid the foundation for what is today the coastal route.

-On the way to Stokmarknes, we enjoy the views along Sortlandssundet, and on clear days, we can see all the way to Higravtinden – the highest mountain in Lofoten at 1,148 meters above sea level.
+On the way to Stokmarknes, we follow the views along the Sortland Sound.
+On clear days, we may also see Higravtinden – the highest mountain in the Lofoten Islands at 1,148 metres above sea level.

-Next, we continue to Stokmarknes, known as the birthplace of the coastal route.
-Here, we visit the Coastal Express Museum, a spectacular preservation building that houses a full-size ship – the MS Finnmarken from 1956.
-The retired and well-preserved ship stands as the heart of the museum.
+The journey continues to Stokmarknes, known as the birthplace of the coastal route.
+Here we visit the Norwegian Coastal Express Museum, a large preservation building that houses an entire ship – the MS Finnmarken.

-During a guided tour, we learn how the coastal route ships have served as the lifeline along Norway’s coast and the role they have played for local communities, industry, and the people living there.
-MS Finnmarken is filled with artifacts, archives, photographs, and exhibits that bring the history to life and give us an intimate glimpse into life on board over the years.
+On a guided tour, we learn how the coastal vessels have been a lifeline along the Norwegian coast, and the importance they have had for local communities, business, and the people living here.
+The MS Finnmarken contains artefacts, archives, photographs, and exhibitions that provide insight into life on board over many decades.

-The visit concludes with coffee and carrot cake, served in the café area on board MS Finnmarken.
-By 3:00 PM at the latest, we head back to the ship.
-The distance from the museum to the quay is approximately 50 meters, and the guide ensures that everyone finds their way safely.
+The visit ends with coffee and carrot cake served in the café area onboard the MS Finnmarken.
+No later than 15:00, we return to the ship.
+The distance from the museum to the quay is approximately 50 metres, and the guide ensures everyone finds their way back.

 SRDS1